chandrakantap/deepconweather/README.md

 ### City Search
+User can search for cities to view weather details for a city which is not present in list.
-Cities can be added to the list by using the search functionalities on top the [List page](#List-page)
+Type search query in the search input on top the [List page](#List-page)

-Click on the searcj input and type to search for city.
-Multiple cities can be added in single search.
+On click of the search result item detail page for that city will open.

 ![citySearchResult](/doc/images/citySearch.png)